ccjameslai/100-Days-Of-RL-Code/README.md

    TD is another model-free method of RL.

-   TD has adventages of dynamic programming and Monte Carlo.
+   TD has adventages of both dynamic programming and Monte Carlo.

      - like MC method, TD can learn derictly from raw experience without a model of the environment's dynamics.